Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: The Solution

 \subsubsection{Estimating KL Divergence Bound}

 If the true distribution of the noise is non-stationary and varies with the system's state, we need to estimate the joint reference distribution for each horizon, resulting in a varying KL divergence bound $d$ for different horizons.
-The goal is to find a global maximum $d$ that can bound the ambiguity sets for all receding horizons.

-To achieve this, we first combine $n+1$ noise samples from the training data as a joint vector $\mathbf{w}_{(1:n+1)}$, where $n$ is the receding horizon steps.
+The goal is to find a global maximum $d$ that can bound the ambiguity sets for all horizons.
+To achieve this, we first combine $n+1$ noise samples from the training data as a joint vector $\mathbf{w}_{(1:n+1)}$, where $n$ is the horizon steps.
 Subsequently we obtain the joint reference distribution $q_{(1:n+1)}$ using MLE.
 Next, we draw $M$ samples from this joint reference distribution, each sample being a joint vector of dimension $c\times (n+1)$, where $c$ is the dimension of one noise sample.
 Then we employ kNN estimation with $N$ true samples of joint noise vectors to get a KL divergence bound for one entire horizon.

-We then recede the horizon, and the joint noise vector becomes $\mathbf{w}_{(2:n+2)}$, allowing us to obtain another $d$ as a result.
-We repeat this process for each receding horizon until we have $m-n$ KL divergence bounds, where $m$ is the number of noise samples in the observed data.
+We then recede the horizon, and the joint noise vector becomes $\mathbf{w}_{(2:n+2)}$, allowing us to obtain another $d$.
+We repeat this process for each horizon until we have $m-n$ KL divergence bounds, where $m$ is the number of noise samples in the observed data.
 Finally, we take the maximum of these bounds to obtain the estimated global maximum bound of the KL divergence, as outlined in Algorithm \ref{algo2}.